-There are many tools that are recommended by different quilters these days, and while some of them seem obvious, like rotary cutters and rulers, some are not.
-ZJ Humbach shares one of her favorite tools- the pressing cloth, and explains what it is and how she uses it.
+There are many tools that are recommended by different quilters these days, and while some are well-known like rotary cutters and rulers, some aren’t quite as obvious.
+ZJ Humbach explains why a pressing cloth is one of her favorite tools, and demonstrates how to use it.

 Using a pressing cloth can also help eliminate having seams show through from the wrong side of the fabric, especially if you are pressing bulky fabric.
 While a pressing cloth is great for protecting your fabric, it can also protect your iron.
 If the fabric being pressed has something that could be transferred onto the iron, or if you are using a product like a fusible web, using the pressing cloth can help make sure that your iron remains clean as well.

-Once you try out a pressing cloth and see the benefits it provides for protecting your fabric and your iron, learn about another one of ZJ’s favorite quilting tools – the Stiletto.
+Once you try out a pressing cloth and see the benefits it provides for protecting your fabric and your iron, learn about another one of ZJ’s favorite quilting tools: the stiletto.
 Then, learn about some of the must-have quilting feet for your sewing machine and how they can make quilting easier and more fun!